legobmw99/Stormlight/Design.md

   3. Division - Breaks stuff.
 Can divide gollems back into blocks
   4. Abrasion - Can manipulate friction.
 In effect, speed boosting or climbing ability.
   5. Progression - Accelerates growth or heals.
 Basically bonemeal or regen
   6. Illumination - Can create illusions.
 Fake mobs or player?
+Possible structure recreation (with fallingsand)
   7. Transformation - Turn certain objects into other objects.
 Danger, Will Robinson.
       * Possible transformations: cobble -> stone. obsidian -> lava.
   8. Transportation - Able to teleport.
 Maybe just to spawn or between dimensions?